UK Fin Lab

 Estimate Child Benefit for the 2026/27 tax year and see whether the High Income Child Benefit Charge could reduce some or all of it based on the higher earner’s adjusted net income.

 The first child uses the higher weekly rate.
-All additional children use the lower weekly rate.
+Any additional children use the lower weekly rate.

-Use 52 for a full tax year, or a lower figure if the claim only covers part of the year.
+Use 52 for a full year or a lower figure if the claim only covers part of the tax year.

 Adult 1